 To prevent the screw cap from sticking to the bottle, do not allow the solution to get into the bottle treads.
 To prevent the solution from drying out, close the bottle tightly after every use.

-Treatment with Penlac nail lacquer may require several months before initial improvement of symptoms is noticed.
+Treatment with this medicine may require several months before initial improvement of symptoms is noticed.
 Up to 48 weeks of daily application of the nail lacquer, monthly removal of the unattached infected nail by a health care professional, and weekly trimming by the patient may be required for complete treatment.

-Store Penlac nail lacquer at room temperature away from moisture and heat.
+Store Penlac nail lacquer at room temperature away from moisture, heat, and light.

 Penlac nail lacquer is flammable.
-Avoid using near open flame, and do not smoke until the gel has completely dried on your skin.
+Avoid using near open flame, and do not smoke until the lacquer has completely dried on your skin.